 Unfortunately, I heard back that the scholarship deadline had passed in December.
 I found out about the event 2 days ago.
 So, I was suggested to crowdfund.

 I started a Tweet to raise money.
-Within 30 minutes, I had $115 in my Venmo pocket out of the $500 I needed to get to Denver and back.
+Within 30 minutes, I had 500 I needed to get to Denver and back.
 Great start!

 I asked a Twitter friend, Alex Masmej, in his DMs if he could contribute and he introduced me to the idea of @RocketNFT, (NFT stands for non-fungible tokens) being used to leverage loans.
 He’d be willing to loan me the money as long as he got a NFT in return with details of the loan in the description of the NFT.